A wave of new buildings and businesses continues to transform Harlem's 125th Street.

 144 W 125th St between Lenox Ave and Adam Clayton Powell Jr. Blvd

-The facade is now almost complete on the new Studio Museum in Harlem building, designed by architect David Adjaye.
+The facade is finally complete on the new Studio Museum in Harlem building, designed by architect David Adjaye.
+Interior work is ongoing.

 Opening: TBA